 Octopuses offer an extreme engineering challenge: They are almost infinitely flexible, entirely soft-bodied and incredibly intelligent.
 Are we vertebrate humans ever going to be able to build anything as deformable and complex as a real octopus?

-Octopus-inspired propulsion system; image courtesy of Fraunhofer IPA An octopus spends most of its time crawling around on the seafloor looking for dinner—and trying to avoid becoming it.
+An octopus spends most of its time crawling around on the seafloor looking for dinner—and trying to avoid becoming it.
 But when it needs to make a quick move, it can switch into overdrive and jet away.

 Octopuses are amazing.
 In honor of World Oceans Day, here are eight facts about these incredible creatures.8.
 Octopuses are masters of camouflage.
 However, research suggests that octopuses don't try to blend into their entire environment—to look like coral, sand and seaweed all at once.